Days Gone Trophy Guide and Road Map for PlayStation 4

 Phase Two – Side Content, Hordes and Trust Level 3

 Having now finished the main campaign, it is time to clear up any of the aforementioned side-content which you haven’t already taken the time to do.
-To re-cap, you will be doing the following:
+To re-cap, in this phase of the Days Gone Trophy Guide, you will be doing the following:

 - Any remaining Side-Quests from Camp Leaders (Marauder Camps, Bounty Hunts, etc)